-Welcome to the St Joseph's Dungog Annual Report for 2023.
-St Joseph's is a school built on the traditions of the founders, the sisters of St Joseph.
-The school motto is embraced in the Christian values we aspire to in the life of the school- including our concern for each individual and our involvement in our local and wider community.
-The school has many key stakeholders including the students, parent body, staff, parish, and members of the broader community- all working in partnership.
-Our school motto is "God is Love" and this is both a reminder and a challenge to us all.
-St Joseph's participates in the life of the local community and is also grateful for the tremendous support it receives from our local community and other agencies.
+Welcome to the St Joseph's Dungog Annual Report for 2024.

-In 2023, the students were provided with extensive opportunity to participate in a variety of learning, sporting and cultural experiences.
+In 2024, the students were provided with extensive opportunity to participate in a variety of learning, sporting and cultural experiences.
+All students were involved in Book Week activities and dressing up, school spelling and maths Bees, community Christmas carols performance, Bowling with Grandparents, school discos and a variety of excursions and incursions.

-All students were involved in the "Little Scribes" writing festival run across a week in the first week of August.
-A group of ten Year 5 and 6 students volunteered for the challenge of writing a book in a day - helping raise over \$900,000 for childhood cancer in the process and being commended for their efforts.

 Our Diocesan pathway sports continued with students participating in swimming, cross country, athletics and for those interested in Years 5 and 6 both Winter and Summer sports trials.
-Several of our students representing at Diocesan level and one student making it through to Polding trials.
+Several of our students representing at Diocesan level and one student making it through to Polding.
 Stage Two and Stage Three students attended soccer and netball gala days.
-School sport opportunities for touch football, netball and cricket were supported with accredited coaches delivering the programs to our students.

-For 2023 we had the good fortune to have the volunteer services of an experienced choir teacher who worked with interested students from Stages 2 and 3 culminating with their performance at our End of Year Presentation.

-The students also enjoyed a cultural incursion of "Musica Viva" exploring the connection between our moods and emotions and music-performance was titled Timmy and the Breakfast Band.
-Our celebration of NAIDOC Week came on the second last day of Term 2 with a whole school excursion to Riverwood Downs to explore elements of local Aboriginal culture.
+Stage One participated in a Tag gala.
+School sport opportunities for volleyball, netball and touch were supported with accredited coaches delivering the programs to our students.
+For 2024 we had the good fortune to have access to an artistic staff member who coordinated our end of year art show.
+An experienced choir teacher worked with our whole school culminating with their performance in the Dungog Street Fair.
+The students also enjoyed a cultural incursion of "Musica Viva" exploring the connection between our moods and emotions and music-performance was titled Two Wheeled time machine.
+Our celebration of NAIDOC Week came on the second last day of Term 2 with a whole school celebration to explore elements of local Aboriginal culture.
+Kinder to Year 4 classes attended a Magic Water Show -all about water conservation performed by the Hunter local land service.
+In November Years 5 and 6 went on a 2-day excursion exploring our Nation's capital and all its highlights, including the perennial favourite, Questacon.
+Our Kindergarten and Year 1 classes went to the Maitland Regional Art Gallery for an immersive art experience.

-In Term 4 our school PEG donated Solar Buddy Light kits (one per student) for our whole school community to assemble and donate solar lights to our third world neighbours.
-These lights when given to communities abroad significantly increase the opportunities for study, safe night time travel and improved health, Many of our parents joined with the students to construct the lights in an afternoon.

-Primary classes also worked with our local Land council to conduct plant identification and creek water testing at the Dungog Common in Term 2 with Indigenous elders and officers from the local Land Services Department.

-In March Years 5 and 6 went on a 2-day excursion exploring the mid north coast and Port Macquarie region staying at Bonny Hills.
-Highlights included visiting and donating to the Koala hospital and learning first hand about the unique eco-system at Sea Acres Rainforest Centre.
-Our Kindergarten and Year 1 classes attended a history excursion to the Tocal House in November- learning about and experiencing the challenges and differences of life in the early days of white settlement in our local area.
 Stage 2 enjoyed a visit to the movies to celebrate the end of the school year.

-A new priority in 2023 (1 year into our 3-year SIP focus) was to improve the quality of teaching and student learning in mathematics - with a particular focus on Agreed Practices, Learning Intentions, co-constructed Success criteria and descriptive feedback for students.
+Our continued SIP priority in 2024 (2nd year into our 3-year SIP focus) was to embed and improve the quality of teaching and student learning in mathematics - with a particular focus on Agreed Practices, Learning Intentions, co-constructed Success criteria and descriptive feedback for students.
 Staff embraced the opportunity to attend PD to develop their skills and transfer knowledge to the classroom setting.
-Teachers participated in Mathematics PD delivered virtually by Dr Catherine Attard from the University of Western Sydney and attended the launching of the new K-2 mathematics.

-I would like to thank all involved in the St Joseph's community in 2023 and look forward to the 2024 school year with all the opportunities available to enhance curriculum delivery, student engagement and provide opportunities for combined locla community activities.
+I would like to thank all involved in the St Joseph's community in 2024 and look forward to the 2025 school year with all the opportunities available to enhance curriculum delivery, student engagement and provide opportunities for combined local community activities.